 Let images and stories inspire you.Journey through Italy.

-Roma Weather: July and August are the warmest months with daily average temperatures of 30 degrees Celsius.
+Rome Weather: July and August are the warmest months with daily average temperatures of 30 degrees Celsius.
 The coldest months are January and February with daily averages of 8 degrees Celsius.

-Roma is a large city, so I had to pace myself in order to fully enjoy its history.
+Rome is a large city, so I had to pace myself in order to fully enjoy its history.

 One of my favorite parts of the trip was visiting the Pantheon just before a religious service was about to commence.
 The dome is truly awe-inspiring; sitting at the base of one of the pillars outside, I pondered the architectural feat of how this grand structure was built so many years ago.